dtkerns/d2/paper/paper.md

 Previous work has used either a function level [@canis13_legup] (coarse) or a basic block (BB) [@kumar17_needle], which is much finer; as the division point between the CPU and accelerator.
 A BB is a division, by the compiler, of the source code that has a single entry point and a single exit point.
 A BB can be comprised of a single statement (of the high-level language) or multiple statements depending on the generated instruction flow of the compiled code.
 While the BB granularity would seem like the best fit for identifying and generating DSAs, [@limaye21_dosage] found that they were prohibitively overhead-prone due to the large number and small size of generated accelerators.
 Thus, they introduced a new granularity called the Super Block.
 A superblock (SB) is a collection of BBs, from a control flow graph (CFG) perspective, that also has a single entry point and a single exit point

-The following inlustrates the valid SB boundaries.
+The following illustrates the valid SB boundaries.
 The one-in, one-out aspect is key to its implementation.
 SBs enable programs to be analyzed as easily as BBs, but offer more flexibility and better efficiency in generating DSAs.

  ![(a) A CFG\label{fig:1a}](cfg.png)
  ![(b) Valid SBs\label{fig1b}](valid_SB.png)